 Generating reports on remote SSH connections to your endpoints

-To generate a report, open the Reports page and select the Session Grid Report in the Report Type drop-down list.
+To generate a report, open the Reports page and select the Session Grid report in the Report Type drop-down list.
 In the Date Filters section, select the period you want the data to be displayed for.

 Descriptions and samples of the reports are located in the right part of the interface.